 Valuation of Goodwill and Other Intangibles

-Goodwill is tested for impairment at least annually, or whenever indications of impairment exist.
+We test goodwill for impairment at least annually, or whenever indications of impairment exist.
 An impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for the excess.